-A prodrome of tingling of the forehead may occur.
+A prodrome of pain or tingling of the forehead may occur.
 During acute disease, in addition to the painful forehead rash, symptoms and signs may include severe ocular pain; marked eyelid edema; conjunctival, episcleral, and circumcorneal conjunctival hyperemia; corneal edema; and photophobia.

-Use of a brief course of high-dose oral corticosteroids to prevent postherpetic neuralgia in patients > 60 yr who are in good general health remains controversial.
+Use of a brief course of high-dose oral corticosteroids to prevent postherpetic neuralgia in patients > 60 years who are in good general health remains controversial.

 The eye is affected in about half of cases of V1 varicella-zoster virus reactivation.